mtangi/DCASCADE_3S/README.md

 ---

-The code to run the BORG Multi-objective evolutionary algorithm used in the paper is avaiable on request from http://borgmoea.org/
+The code to run the BORG Multi-objective evolutionary algorithm used in the paper is available on request from http://borgmoea.org/

 ---